 This is an extract from an article written for Ríocht na Midhe, the journal of the Meath Archaeological and Historical Society and reproduced with their kind permission.
-To read the article in full and get a copy of the society’s journal, become a member by visiting the website at the above link.
+Click on the link to read the full article or visit the society’s website to purchase the journal:

 “The bogs are never still.
 They evolve and change, and their development has always been intimately influenced by human action.
 Bogs are a stage in the development of landscape, a response to topography, changing climate and other natural influences.
 The human community is also part of the bog, and the direction it has taken at different periods in history and prehistory has been to a considerable extent determined by cultural influences.”